cs-canigo/build-your-own-radar/README.md

 #### How to make a new build

-1. Execute the build according to instructions given below (npm install).
-Take the generated css and js and commit into https://github.com/cs-canigo/radar.
+1. Execute the following command: **npm run-script build**.
+Take the generated css and js located at /dist folder and commit into https://github.com/cs-canigo/radar.
 Remove the old main.xxxx.js and main.xxxx.css.

 2. Go to https://github.com/cs-canigo/portal/blob/master/content/drafts/radar.md and update the last line containing